 8. Cron Jobs

-Server cron jobs from the live environment are not active in the staging environment, so the live site’s cron jobs won’t fire on the staging environment.
+Server cron jobs from the live environment are not active in the staging environment (even if you clone your live site to staging), so the live site’s cron jobs won’t fire on the staging environment.
 Additionally, if you modify the crontab in your staging environment and push staging to your live environment, it will overwrite your live environment’s crontab.

-If you’re running a WordPress multisite network, depending on how your multisite is set up, it may or may not work with our staging environment.
+If you’re running a WordPress multisite network, it may or may not work with our staging environment, depending on how your multisite is set up.

 - If it’s a subdirectory multisite (example.com, example.com/subsite1, example.com/subsite2), it will work fine with our staging environment.

 - If it’s a subdomain multisite (example.com, subsite1.example.com, subsite2.example.com), it will work fine, provided the subsites don’t require HTTPS.

 - If it’s a domain-mapped multisite (loads different subsites at completely different domains, e.g. example.com, example1.com, example2.com), it won’t work without significant manual setup.

 - Option 1: Turn off domain mapping and go back to the standard subdirectory/subdomain setup.
 Do a search and replace in the database manually.

 - Option 2: Set up staging subdomains for each live domain, add all those to the staging site, and manually run a search and replace in the database.

 Staging environments have mail-sending (transactional email) enabled by default.
 If you make an order on the staging site, you will receive related emails from the staging site.
 If you do not wish to have transactional emails sent from your staging environment, you can use a plugin like Disable Emails to stop the site from sending emails.